romtrost/DD2380-Artificial-Intelligence/README.md

 # Search

 A minimax algorithm with alpha-beta pruning and iterative deepening has been implemented to enable player 0 (green boat) to beat player 1 (red boat) in various game settings.

+# HMM

+Hidden Markov Models have been implemented that can recognise which fish belongs to which species.

+# RL

+Reinforcement learning (Q-Learning) is used to make the player (diver) swim to the king fish while avoiding the jellyfish.